AmandeepTomar/DSAlgoProblems/src/solidPrinciple/Solid-ReadMe.md

 - As we have created a class to save the invoice in db and code is live. now we have new requirements.
 - New Requirement is
   - Save the invoice in file also.
-  - Now we have created an `intercae SaveInvoice` that will be implemented by two class `SaveInvoiceToDB` and `SaveInvoiceToFile`
+  - Now we have created an `interface SaveInvoice` that will be implemented by two class `SaveInvoiceToDB` and `SaveInvoiceToFile`
   - this we will every time extends the functionality as we required new functionality.

 Code with Open for extension close for modification.